edde-framework/edde/docs/devops/server/distribution.md

 ## Alpine Linux

-**Yep**: Simple, small, secure - nothing more, no pains inside.
+**Yep**: Simple, small, secure - nothing more, no pains included.
 Only things which could complicate things for oldschool admins are `BusyBox` and default `Ash` instead of Bash.
 This distribution is incredibly lightweight able to take from 25MB - ~100MB of ram when running (yes, without any services as it's intended).